arash-mazidi/WASMIZER/repobase/README.md

 #

-This folder contains repositories with stars less than 20
+This folder contains cloned repositories